 Amex Business Platinum

-120,000 Membership Rewards
+200,000 Membership Rewards points

 No

 The American Express Business Platinum card (US) is similar to the Platinum card on many levels, and as such can be considered a strong competitor.
-As implied in the name, the Business Platinum card offers some features that make it more attractive to business owners, namely 1.5X earn rate on eligible business purchases and large purchases of $5,000 or more.
+As implied in the name, the Business Platinum card offers some features that make it more attractive to business owners, namely a 2X earn rate on eligible business purchases and large purchases of $5,000 or more.

 The Business Platinum also generally comes with a larger bonus along with a larger spending requirement, albeit the annual fee on both cards is currently equal.